COVID vaccination in Germany – a logistical challenge | DW | 17.12.2020

 The adjacent state of Brandenburg says its 11 vaccination centers won't be ready before January.
 While urban areas are all set to go, organizing vaccinations for sparsely populated rural areas is a different matter — this won't be possible before mid-January, according to the government of the southwestern state of Baden-Württemberg.

-Experts warn that it will take several months for significant numbers of people to have been vaccinated.
-And only then will it be possible to see any effect on infection numbers.
+Experts warn that it will take several months to vaccinate significant numbers of people and only then will it be possible to see any effect on infection numbers.

 The vaccine will not be mandatory.
 According to the latest survey, some 46 million Germans are willing to get vaccinated.
 Those who are skeptical, fear possible side effects.